dtitus929/dtitus929/README.md

 Recently I graduated from a coding bootcamp to hone my modern full stack web development skills to further enhance my ability to seamlessly integrate the front-end into the back-end.

-If you're looking for an old(er) dude, with a lot of diverse ability and experience, who just went back to school because he loves what he does and wants to keep improving, please let me know.
+If you're looking for an old(er) team member, with a lot of diverse ability and experience, who just went back to school because he loves what he does and wants to keep improving, please let me know.

 [View Portfolio](http://creativegozone.com/)